-Stroebe and Schut also suggest that the ‘grief-work’ theory undervalues the male experience of grief, and is based on the female experience which is more expressive and willing to confront difficult emotion.
+Stroebe and Schut also suggest that the ‘grief-work’ theory undervalues the more instrumental experience of grief (sometimes thought of as a more ‘masculine’ way of grieving, though not exclusively so!), and is based on the intuitive grief experience (sometimes considered more feminine) which is more expressive and willing to confront difficult emotion.
 They suggest the ‘grief work’ definition of ‘healthy’ grief is largely based on a western, medical model and suggest that their own model is more inclusive.

 When Stroebe and Schut transition from a review of other theories to introducing their own, they explain a final critique of ‘grief work’ theories, which is failing to specify the stressors of bereavement.
 In the DPM the authors suggest that there are two types of stressor that are associated with grieving: loss-oriented stressors and restoration-oriented stressors.
 Both types require coping, but Stroebe and Schut are quick to point out that we also must take important breaks from said coping.

 Loss-oriented stressors, as DPM defines them, are stressors that come from focusing on and processing the loss of the person who has died and our relationship with that person.
 This includes everything from looking at old photos, yearning, remembering, imaging what a loved one would say about something, and reminiscing.